Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ***For full details on the calibration process with Bouguet Calibration Toolbox (BCT), view `Calibration/README.md`.*** It is very comprehensive, and it is highly recommended to read through it at least once, especially if you are not familiar with BCT.

-Once you have setup the camera and mirrors for calibration, ensure they remain stationary for the remaining steps.
-If they do move, you will need to recompute the reference extrinsics with BCT's **Comp.
-Extrinsic** function, which is a little tricky to setup, but potentially quite useful (see ***Special Scenarios*** section, item no. 1 at the end of `Calibration/README.md`).
+Once you have setup the camera and mirrors for calibration, ensure they remain stationary for the remaining steps as well as during calibration.
+If they do move after calibration, you will need to recompute the reference extrinsics with BCT's **Comp.
+Extrinsic** function, which is a little tricky to setup and remains largely untested on our end as it occasionally produces spurious results (see ***Special Scenarios*** section, item no. 1 at the end of `Calibration/README.md` for details).

 ### **Editing Default Configuration: `defaults.m`, `defaults.mat`, `create_defaults_matfile.m`**